dotnet/runtime/docs/pr-guide.md

   * You can list the available pipelines by adding a comment like `/azp list` or get the available commands by adding a comment like `azp help`.
   * Reach out to the infrastructure team for assistance on [Teams channel](https://teams.microsoft.com/l/channel/19%3ab27b36ecd10a46398da76b02f0411de7%40thread.skype/Infrastructure?groupId=014ca51d-be57-47fa-9628-a15efcc3c376&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) (for corpnet users) or on [Gitter](https://gitter.im/dotnet/community) in other cases.

-## Unrelated failure

-In case CI indicates failures which are **highly unlikely** to be caused by changes in the PR, the following actions should be taken:
+## What to do if you determine the failure is unrelated

+If you have determined the failure is definitely not caused by changes in your PR, please do this:

-* An existing issue in the repository should be searched for.
-Usually the test method's or the test assembly's name (in case of a crash) are good parameters.
+* Search for an [existing issue](https://github.com/dotnet/runtime/issues).
+Usually the test method's or the test assembly's name (in case of a crash) are good search parameters.
-* If there's an existing issue, a comment should be placed that includes a) the link to the build, b) the affected configuration (ie `netcoreapp-Windows_NT-Release-x64-Windows.81.Amd64.Open`) and c) the Error message and Stack trace.
+  * If there's an existing issue, add a comment with a) the link to the build, b) the affected configuration (ie `netcoreapp-Windows_NT-Release-x64-Windows.81.Amd64.Open`) and c) the Error message and Stack trace.
 This is necessary as retention policies are in place that recycle _old_ builds.
-In case the issue is already closed, it should be reopened and labels should be updated to reflect the current failure state.
+    * If the issue is already closed, reopen it and update the labels to reflect the current failure state.
-* If there's no existing issue, an issue should be created with the same information outlined above.
+  * If there's no existing issue, create an issue with the same information listed above.
+  * Update the original pull request with a comment linking to the new or existing issue.
-* In a follow-up Pull Request, the failing test(s) should be disabled with the corresponding issue link, e.g. `[ActiveIssue(x)]`, and the tracking issue should be labeled as `disabled-test`.
+* In a follow-up Pull Request, disable the failing test(s) with the corresponding issue link, e.g. `[ActiveIssue(x)]`, and update the tracking issue with the label `disabled-test`.
-* A comment should be placed in the original Pull Request that links to the created or updated issues.

 There are plenty of possible bugs, e.g. race conditions, where a failure might highlight a real problem and it won't manifest again on a retry.
 Therefore these steps should be followed for every iteration of the PR build, e.g. before retrying/rebuilding.